MayankKakani/oci-fdk-node-ts/README.md

 ## Creating a Node Function

+In order to use this updated Function Development Kit, you need to clone the `./fdk` folder into your current project under fdk directory and import the handle function into your application code as mentioned in the example below.
+This FDK is written in typescript, to run this as a function you need to run `tsc` on your project to compile this into Javascript and run the generated javascript code using `node ./dist/func.js`

 Writing a Node.js function is simply a matter of writing a handler function that you pass to the FDK to invoke each time your function is called.